wearehanno/action-semantic-release/README.md

 # action-semantic-release

-This is a highly opinionated helper action used on Hanno projects to quickly produce a new [`semantic-release`](https://github.com/semantic-release/semantic-release) of a dependency in a couple of lines.
+This is a highly opinionated helper action used on Hanno projects to quickly produce a new [`semantic-release`](https://github.com/semantic-release/semantic-release) of a dependency using our favoured workflow and configurations.
+Hosting this as an action means that we don't need to include a semantic release configuration on every project.

-You may find this action to be an interesting reference for your own projects, but **we don't recommend using it outside of a Hanno project, and can't guarantee that it will remain available indefinitely**.
+**We don't recommend using this action on non-Hanno projects, as it may not remain available indefinitely**.

 ## Introduction

-We adopt the [Conventional Commits commit message conventions](https://www.conventionalcommits.org/en/v1.0.0/#summary) on our projects, so commit messages contain helpful context for every PR that gets merged:
+We adopt the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#summary) for git commit messages on Hanno projects.
+Here's an example:

 ```
 feat(android): add search functionality (#1)
 ```

-This allows us to automatically determine when a new version should be generated on a project and publish this automatically, along with the corresponding release notes.
+As well as ensuring that every commit has a usable title, this format also allows us to automatically determine when a new version should be generated on a project and publish this automatically, along with the corresponding release notes.

 When this action is run on a repository, it will analyse the `main` branch: